christophstrasen/LQR/docs/schema_focused_refactoring_plan.md

 4. **Docs + context updates**
    - Extend `docs/low_level_API.md` with a “Minimum Internal Schema” section describing `RxMeta`.
    - Update `.aicontext/context.md` and any other guidance docs to reflect mandatory schema wrapping and helper usage.
-   - Capture best practices for aliasing and chaining (even if not implemented yet).
+   - Capture best practices for schema naming and chaining (even if not implemented yet).

 5. **Examples/tests refresh**
    - Wrap every example stream through the new helper so they emit proper metadata.